Skip to content

 Example

-Fetch list of all version of the model as pandas DataFrame
+Fetch list of all runs as pandas DataFrame

 >>> import neptune